The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 Corporate Volunteer Grants: The Basics & How to Secure Them

-As a nonprofit professional, you know that every extra dollar helps get you closer to meeting your goals.
-Putting a dedicated strategy in place to secure volunteer grants can lead to a boost in funding and volunteers for your nonprofit.
+As a nonprofit professional, you know that every dollar gets you closer to achieving your goals.
+You can boost funding and attract more volunteers for your nonprofit with a dedicated volunteer grant strategy.

-That’s why we’ve put together this guide to walk you through everything you need to know about volunteer grants.
+We’ve put together this guide to walk through everything you need to know about volunteer grants.
 We’ll cover the following:

-If you’re not familiar with volunteer grants or you don’t know how to maximize revenue from this channel, look no further!
-Let’s dive right in by answering your frequently asked questions!
+If you’re not familiar with volunteer grants or aren’t sure how to maximize revenue from this channel, look no further!
+Let’s dive right in by answering frequently asked questions about volunteer grants.

 Volunteer Grant FAQs